Library working policy for AY 2021/22

 Serials/databases/digital collections.
 E-resources collections are a vital part in the new pandemic normal.
 They are regularly monitored and access maintained.
 Print journals and magazines are available for check out; quarantine procedures applied for 7 days after each use.
 In case of queries, please submit them to Gergana Atanasova.

 Special events.
-Panitza Library cannot host or organize events during the fall semester due to the official order limiting the number of gathered people in enclosed spaces.
+Panitza Library can host events or group gatherings only if official AUBG protocols have been followed, limiting the number of gathered people in enclosed spaces.

-External visitors.
-The Library will not accept non-AUBG visitors for the semester.
+The Library will not accept non-AUBG readers for the semester.
 Only scheduled in advance visits of official guests of the university will be permitted.
 Health and safety regulations are applied to all visits.

 We encourage you to contact us, should you have any questions or need urgent help.
 One on one Zoom, MS teams meetings can be arranged when needed.